WeAreMovingForward/wearemovingforward.github.io/index.md

 If you’re an LP who would like to support this project, please email us at hello@venturemovingforward.org.

-# [](#why-are-we-doing-this)Why are we doing this?
+# [](#why-are-we-doing-this)But really, why are you doing this?

 A small group of entrepreneurs came together with three goals for this project.

 **1. Launch a public, collective step forward for the venture industry.** We aim to highlight the public strategies each firm is committing to so that we can learn and move together.
 Crafting an external anti-discrimination and anti-harassment policy between the firm and entrepreneurs is just a first step.
 There’s much more do to, and many organizations are launching far-reaching initiatives to make holistic changes.
-For example:

-* [NEVCA Statement on Discrimination and Sexual Harassment](https://medium.com/nevca-policy-brief/nevca-statement-on-discrimination-and-sexual-harassment-a541afaa92e0), signed by 28 firms, 1 LP, 47 individuals, and 17 companies
-* NVCA’s Path Forward to Address Sexual Harassment in VC, which is developing standard HR policies, education, and organizing a formal initiative called VentureForward to support the initiative
-* Publishing a [Founders’ Commitment](http://www.kaporcapital.com/founders-commitment/) (Kapor Capital), which outlines four actions Founder companies can to to make collective progress in the areas of diversity and inclusion, and Kapor Capital provides support to support the commitment
-* Launching a [#DecencyPledge](https://www.linkedin.com/pulse/human-rights-women-entrepreneurs-reid-hoffman/) and publication of an [Anti-Harassment Policy Template for Startups](https://news.greylock.com/anti-harassment-policy-template-for-startups-fe24a580bddf) (Greylock Partners)
-* VC conversations with portfolio companies to help craft policies at the company-level
-* Working with third-parties to create confidential reporting channels
-* Retweeting support of fellow investor’s initiatives
-* Retweeting support of entrepreneurial stories to spread their impact

 **2. Facilitate transparent reporting channels and information routes.** Entrepreneurs facing harassment or discrimination are often unsure where to go to report, causing them to feel like there is no choice except to go public.
+We face a large issue of under-reporting of issues in our community, because founders don’t know where to go.

 One way firms can address this need is by providing a formal point-of-contact for entrepreneurs to feel comfortable sharing incidences of harassment or discrimination.
 Some VCs are working with third-party organizations that provide HR consulting on templates/policies or reporting channels for people who may need to raise concerns.